sirnoob-1/pythonprojects/SpotifyMediaCompiler/README.md

 ```
 --
 ## Step 4) Running
-### The file can be ran on Windowsusing either [Visual Studio Code IDE](https://code.visualstudio.com/) or [Python for Windows](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5).
+### The file can be ran on Windows using either [Visual Studio Code IDE](https://code.visualstudio.com/) or [Python for Windows](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5).
 ### To run this file on Linux or Mac, please view alternative guides.
 <br></br>